Telephone: 01604 545065

 The Pain Clinic treats patients with persistent pain & provides solutions for patients who have complex problems with intractable pain.
 This is pain that continues despite investigation and intervention.
 Chronic pain is usually defined as pain which has lasted for three months or longer, beyond the expected period of recovery.

-The unit has 4 Medical Consultants, a Specialist Senior Sister, 4 specialist nursing staff, 2 HCA, Secretarial and Admin staff.
-The unit currently also works with a Psychologist who can provide valuable support.
+The unit has 5 Medical Consultants, supported by a Specialist Senior Sister, specialist nursing staff, HCAs, Secretarial and Admin staff.

 - Dr B Reddy, FRCA, FFARCSI